 - This case report and review of the literature on reported cases concerning liver herniation and catamenial pneumothorax highlights the experience gained with emphasis on treatment options.

-- The patient showed no recurrence with the treatment protocol, with a two years and four months of follow-up.
+- The patient showed no recurrence with the treatment protocol, with two years and four months of follow-up.

 What's done here:

-- The patient was subject to thoracoscopic surgery, had a partial liver herniation to thoracic cavity besides catamenial pneumothorax.
+- The patient was subject to thoracoscopic surgery, had a partial liver herniation to the thoracic cavity besides catamenial pneumothorax.

 - Such cases need hormone therapy after the surgery in order to prevent recurrence and an effective treatment outlook.

 Dr. Arakawa and associates from The Jikei Katsushika Medical Center, Japan, have published their recent case of catamenial pneumothorax with diaphragmatic defect and liver herniation in the "Journal of Cardiothoracic Surgery".

 Catamenial pneumothorax is an uncommon condition with a reported incidence of less than 3–6% in women with spontaneous pneumothorax.
 The main clinical features include the repetitive onset of pneumothorax during pre and postmenstrual periods, right-sided onset, and pelvic endometriosis in reproductive age patients.

 The patient presented here was a 43-year-old woman who had suffered from two previous right pneumothoraces and now complaining of right chest pain finally diagnosed as another recurrent pneumothorax.
 The condition was thought to be a catamenial pneumothorax.
 Video-assisted thoracic surgery (VATS) revealed scattered blueberry lesions on the diaphragm.
 The diaphragmatic nodularity in preoperative imaging was liver tissue that herniated into the thoracic cavity via a defect of less than 1 cm.
 The diaphragmatic defect was sutured and closed.